Aquanty/rtd-hgs/docs/source/index.rst

 Output
 ------

-.. _sec:output_general During execution, **grok** and
+| [.. _sec:output_general] During execution, **grok** and
-**HydroGeoSphere** create many output files, for which a complete list with brief descriptions can be found in
+  **HydroGeoSphere** create many output files, for which a complete list with brief descriptions can be found in Appendix :ref:
-Appendix :ref:`app:output_files` .
-Here, we will discuss in more detail the output which is of most interest to the user.
+| .
+Here, we will discuss in more detail the output which is of most
+  interest to the user.

-The main mechanism for generating output from **HydroGeoSphere** is through the use of the Output times instruction.
+| The main mechanism for generating output from **HydroGeoSphere** is
+  through the use of the Output times instruction.
 For each output time defined by the user, there will be a problem dependent set of output files which will be generated automatically.
-Here is a partial list of the files which were created by the verification problem described in Section :ref:`V-sec:verif_f_cd` :
+Here is a partial list of the files which were created by the verification problem described in Section :ref:
+| :

 ::